LinkedIn: Discontinued features

 In January 2013, LinkedIn dropped support for LinkedIn Answers and cited a new 'focus on development of new and more engaging ways to share and discuss professional topics across LinkedIn' as the reason for the retirement of the feature.
 The feature had been launched in 2007 and allowed users to post questions to their network and allowed users to rank answers.

 In 2014, LinkedIn retired InMaps, a feature which allowed you to visualize your professional network.
 The feature had been in use since January 2011.

 According to the company's website, LinkedIn Referrals will no longer be available after May 2018.

 In September 2021, LinkedIn discontinued LinkedIn stories, a feature that was rolled out worldwide in October 2020.

+LinkedIn has discontinued native profile video, though the audio name pronunciation feature remains available.

+In 2023, LinkedIn also discontinued LinkedIn Audio Events, though LinkedIn Live Video remains available but only through third-party streaming integrations such as StreamYard and Restream.